-- All engines used in sanctioned competition must be production model ATV engines or single-cylinder production model motorcycle engines available for sale to the general public. - Classification will be according to the manufacturer's piston displacement specification for the make of ATV and/or engine. - ATVs must use the crankcases of the production engine.
+- c.
+ATVs must use the crankcases of the production engine.
 The use of sleeving, stroking or boring to change displacement classes is allowed. - d.
-Any crankshaft configuration may be used (180degree firing, alternate firing, etc.). - e.
-Superchargers, turbochargers and nitrous oxide kits are prohibited. - f.
+Any crankshaft configuration may be used (180degree firing, alternate firing, etc.). - Superchargers, turbochargers and nitrous oxide kits are prohibited. - f.
 The actual displacement of a motor must be stamped on the side of the cylinder or engine case. - g.
 The displacement of the ATV may not exceed the class limit.
 Piston displacement specifications depend on the type of meet. - h.
-The frame with which a rider has qualified may not be changed, though engines may be. - Piston displacement may be measured using either of the following formulas: - (1) $V = 3.1416 b^2h$; b is one-half bore, h is measured stroke
+The frame with which a rider has qualified may not be changed, though engines may be. - i.
+Piston displacement may be measured using either of the following formulas:

+(1) V = $3.1416 b^2h$ ; b is one-half bore, h is measured stroke